 The Outside Directors' Plan also provides for a periodic grant of 3,000 restricted shares of the Company's Common Stock to each outside director.
 The first grant was made in June 1996.
 An additional grant of 3,000 shares will be made every fifth year thereafter while the Outside Directors' Plan remains in effect.
 The outside director has all rights of ownership with respect to such restricted shares, including the right to vote and to receive dividends, except that, prior to the expiration of a five-year period after the date of grant (the "Restricted Period"), the outside director is prohibited from selling or otherwise transferring the shares.
 If, on or after the first anniversary of the grant, an outside director's service as a director terminates for any reason (including death) during the Restricted Period, the restrictions on transfer will lapse immediately in proportion to the number of months that have elapsed since the date of grant and the remainder of such restricted shares will be forfeited.
 If an outside director's service terminates for any reason (including death) before the first anniversary of the date of grant, all such restricted shares will be forfeited.
-The committee administering the Outside Directors' Plan may in its discretion direct the Company to make cash payments to an outside director to assist in satisfying the federal income tax liability with respect to the receipt or vesting of the restricted shares.
+The committee administering the Outside Directors Plan may in its discretion direct the Company to make cash payments to an outside director to assist in satisfying the federal income tax liability with respect to the receipt or vesting of the restricted shares.

-On June 5, 1998, Mr. Borelli, Mr. Brack, Ms. Considine, Mr. Olsen, Mr. Questrom and Mr. Samper, each received under the Outside Director's Plan an award of stock options, covering 505 shares of Common Stock with an exercise price of \$59.50 per share.
+On June 4, 1999, Mr. Borelli, Mr. Brack, Ms. Considine, Mr. Olsen, Mr. Questrom and Mr. Samper each received under the Outside Directors' Plan an award of stock options, covering 2,000 shares of Common Stock with an exercise price of \$78.66 per share.
 On June 7, 1996, Messrs.
-Borelli, Olsen, Questrom and Samper, received under the Outside Directors' Plan a grant of 3,000 restricted shares.
-On June 6, 1997, Mr. Brack and Ms. Considine received a grant of 3,000 restricted shares.
+Borelli, Olsen, Questrom and Samper each received under the Outside Directors' Plan a grant of 3,000 restricted shares.
+On June 6, 1997, Mr. Brack and Ms. Considine each received a grant of 3,000 restricted shares.
+On March 21, 2000, Mr. Miles received a grant of 3.000 restricted shares.